poseidon/typhoon/docs/cl/azure.md

 # Azure

 !!! danger
     Typhoon for Azure is alpha.
-Expect rough edges and changes.
+For production, use AWS, Google Cloud, or bare-metal.
+As Azure matures, check [errata](https://github.com/poseidon/typhoon/wiki/Errata) for known shortcomings.

 In this tutorial, we'll create a Kubernetes v1.11.2 cluster on Azure with Container Linux.